KarlaAvanco/CitaNeg/README.md

 ## part II. preProcessingDataset

-These scripts represent an intemediate phase.
+These scripts represent an intermediate phase.
 It involves two independent scripts:

 1. first_stats.py
 This script calculates the percentage of contexts containing a negative citation for each subset and in total.
 To run this code, use the path to the dataset file to be analyzed and the path to the resulting file, adding the name of the last one.
 The command line is the following: